fullstackgada/Async-Await-demo/README.md

 - What is asynchronous programming?
 - How async/await works in JavaScript
 - Benefits of non-blocking UI
-- Difference between synchronous and asynchronous behavior
+- Difference between synchronous and asynchronous behaviour
 - Real-world analogy using fictional characters

 ---